Image segmentation: the backbone of visual artificial intelligence?

 Machine learning-based segmentation

-Machine learning-based segmentation offers several advantages, including increased accuracy, the ability to generalize to unseen data, and adaptability to a variety of segmentation tasks.
-Tools such as Python, Pillow and OpenCV are commonly used for computer vision training and image image segmentation.
+Machine learning-based segmentation has several advantages, including increased accuracy, the ability to generalize to unseen data, and adaptability to a variety of segmentation tasks.
+Tools such as Python, Pillow and π OpenCV are commonly used for computer vision learning and π image segmentation.
 However, it often requires a large training dataset and significant computational resources for model training, but offers outstanding performance in many image segmentation applications.

 β